NOXITB/nox-blogs/src/content/blog/cloudflare.md

 ---
 title: "Getting Started with Cloudflare Pages and Workers"
-description: "A guide to deploying websites and APIs"
+excerpt: "A guide to deploying websites and APIs"
-pubDate: "Aug 14 2023"
+publishDate: "2023-08-14T00:00:00.000Z"
-heroImage: "/pages.png"
+image: "/pages.png"
-comments: true
+category: "technology"
+draft: false
+author: "blake-maxwell"
+tags: ["Cloudflare", "web deployment", "serverless", "APIs"]
 ---

 Cloudflare offers powerful tools for deploying websites and building serverless APIs through **Cloudflare Pages** and **Cloudflare Workers**.
 This guide will help you understand the basics and get started with these services.